loxilb-io/loxilbdocs/docs/k8s_bgp_policy_crd.md

 advertisement.
 It might be called Route Map in other BGP implementations.

-And This document was written with reference to [this goBGP offitial document.](https://github.com/osrg/gobgp/blob/master/docs/sources/policy.md)
+And This document was written with reference to [this goBGP official document.](https://github.com/osrg/gobgp/blob/master/docs/sources/policy.md)

 We explain the overview firstly, then the details.